-The death of a loved one can have a profound effect on life.
-If you thought you were going to be a beneficiary of a WILL only to be told that you are left out of the WILL, due to the negligent WILL preparation and professional negligence by the Solicitor or other professional who drafted the WILL.
-You may have a claim for financial loss against the Solicitor or other professional.
+The death of a loved one can have a profound effect on the life of those closest to the deceased.
+If you thought you were going to be a beneficiary of a Will only to be told that you were left out as a direct result of professional negligence by the Solicitor or another professional who drafted the Will, you may have a claim for financial loss against the Solicitor or other professional.

-It has been is well established since the case of White v Jones 1995 that a Solicitor can be negligent for errors made when drafting a will.
-However what is the position for other WILL drafting professionals such has banks, IFA’s, Accountants and also ‘WILL writers’ who advertise cut down prices to draft a WILL in newspapers.
+It has been well established since the case of White v Jones 1995 a Solicitor can be held negligent for errors made when drafting a Will.
+However, is this the case for other Will drafting professionals such as banks, IFA’s, Accountants, and ‘Will writers’ who often advertise cut-down prices to draft a Will, in newspapers?

-If the WILL subject to the potential negligence was not drafted by a Solicitor, the individual/professional firm who drafted the WILL may have similar professional responsibilities to a Solicitor.
-If they are negligent you can pursue them for a claim so long has they have professional indemnity insurance or have sufficient assets if they do not hold professional indemnity insurance.
+If the Will subject to the potential negligence claim was not drafted by a Solicitor, the individual/professional firm who drafted the Will may still have similar professional responsibilities to a Solicitor.
+If they are negligent, you can pursue them for compensation as long as they have professional indemnity insurance, or sufficient assets if they do not hold professional indemnity insurance.